 Funds for all living expenses, including travel, visa, health insurance, necessary vaccination, accommodation and living costs (up to USD 5.000), will be provided by IMU/ CDC or its partner organizations; however, we request that the mathematician's home institution offers leave with pay during his/her 3-4 week absence.

 We believe that a strong case can be made that cooperation with this program will not only bring personal and professional benefit to the lecturer, but will also redound to the credit of the lecturer's home institution.

+The CDC strongly recommends to obtain, prior to departure, an international health insurance which covers all costs for necessary medical treatment abroad and repatriation in the event of illness or an accident.
 Volunteer lecturers should arrange for any additional health insurance, including medical evacuation insurance, prudent during their VLP assignment.
-Costs of such insurance may be charged against the USD 5.000 support provided by IMU.
+Costs of such insurance can be charged as part of the USD 5, 000 support provided by IMU.

 IMU/ CDC works with the host institutions to insure a secure and productive stay in the country of the host institution from the moment of arrival to the moment of departure.
 Although IMU/CDC makes every effort to insure only placements in relatively safe, secure and healthy environments, neither the International Mathematical Union or its Commission for Developing Countries can assume liability for the health and safety of its lecturers.

 We advise all volunteer lecturers to check with their Ministry of Foreign Affairs/ State Department prior to their departure regarding safety, health issues (including immunization) and health insurance.
 This source also provides helpful guidance and general comments on travel to the country and region hosting the volunteer lecturer.